A Commitment to Community Service

 Riley Stingley Brazas has a proud history of serving its community.
 The firm and all its attorneys take seriously the responsibility to advise and aid civic and charitable organizations in Fulton and Callaway County.
 All the members of the firm work to give back to the community, and that service to others is one of the qualities of Riley Stingley Brazas that makes this firm unique.

-Thomas K. Riley joined the firm in 1998, and, thereafter was elected to the board of directors of the Callaway County and a member of the capital campaign committee that raised funds for the YMCA’s building in Fulton.
+Thomas K. Riley joined the firm in 1998, and, thereafter was elected to the board of directors of the Callaway County Chamber of Commerce and served as its President.
+He later was selected to the Fulton Area Development Corporation and served as its President as well.
+Riley was a director of the YMCA of Callaway County and a member of the capital campaign committee that raised funds for the YMCA’s building in Fulton.
 Riley has served as a director of the University Extension Council, director of the Kingdom of Callaway Historical Society, President of the Callaway County Board of Jail Visitors, and President of the Fulton Colleges Board of Associates.

 In 2011, Riley was a founding director of the Fulton Brick District Association and has since worked as President of the Brick District to renovate and revitalize downtown Fulton.
 Riley’s work has included the creation of the downtown Farmer’s Market, festivals such as Morels & Microbrews, and the founding of the Art House, and is currently President of the Brick District Playhouse.